 The lower world is often thought of as more dense and dark but earthy.
 Some answers here are presented more as riddles as a kind of "here's what you need to know, now go figure it out for yourself" approach.

 Which realm is right will depend on the need for the journey at the time.

 As a Witch becomes proficient in his or her meditation practice, meditation starts to resemble these shamanic journeys.
 However, it's common for Witches to maintain a practice of guided imagery to take them to the world they're going to and intent is usually less vague.

 For example, Witches may meditate to meet with a particular spirit guide, seek healing, reach out to someone on the spiritual plane that they can't--for whatever reason--on the physical plane, perform spells on a different plane of existence, seek out the mysteries associated with a particular deity, meet their ancestors, confront their Shadow, and so forth.

 Journey-Style Meditation Practice

 This is where the guided imagery ends.
-From here out, it is a matter of where you are taken or want or need to go.
+From here out, it's a matter of where you're taken or want/need to go.